Preserving paintings and frames

 Stick to these basic guidelines to prevent this often irreparable damage:

 - Aim for RH between 50 and 60% for both stores and display areas.

-- Mould typically grows at at an RH of 65% or above.
+- Mould typically grows at an RH of 65% or above.

-- Low RH levels causes paintings to dry out and become brittle, making them susceptible to damage.
+- Low RH levels cause paintings to dry out and become brittle, making them susceptible to damage.

 - Low RH can also damage frames by causing the joints to dry out and open up.

 Temperature can affect paintings and their frames by changing the RH and damaging some of the materials.